frederick-vs-ja/Quuxplusone-blog/_posts/2024-06-15-who-uses-trivial-relocation.md

 Does it implement optimizations compatible only with P1144, optimizations compatible with both proposals, or no optimizations at all?

-Further, it's only fair to look at three other relevant properties of a library:
+Further, it's only fair to look at four other relevant properties of a library:

 * Has it ever taken relevant input from Arthur O'Dwyer; from Mungo and Alisdair; both; or neither?
     (And if so: Was the input in the form of code-review feedback, or actual code?)